bluedream1121/Key.Net_PyTorch/README.md

-# Key.Net: Keypoint Detection by Handcrafted and Learned CNN Filters (PyTorch reproduce version, Unofficial)
+# Key.Net: Keypoint Detection by Handcrafted and Learned CNN Filters (PyTorch)

 PyTorch reproduce source code for the ICCV19 paper: